DominicMachado/DominicMachado.github.io/clas-141-f20/schedule-clas141-f20.md

 ### Friday, September 11
 - The Problem of Ancient Evidence, Part 1
-- **Homework (due before class)**: Submit **Greek Misconceptions Quiz** on Google forms.
+- **Homework (due before class)**: Submit **Greek Misconceptions Assignment** on Google forms.
 Read the following [compilation](https://www.csun.edu/~hcfll004/telesilla.html) of sources on the poet, Telesilla.
 In your commonplace book, jot down three pieces of evidence that appear to conflict with one another.

 [Back to top.](#top)